 The basic idea of the book is that people can make significant improvements in their lives by getting everything in their lives working together in sync.

-This is definitely a highly recommended book for those who want to learn the science to a life of well-being.
+This is definitely a highly recommended book for those who want to learn the science of a life of well-being.

 This book and everything that is written in it is amazing!
 This is no conventional, regular self-help book and Mark Manson uses many naughty words to get his point across.
 The chef in me loved this language.